Wollongong Showground: Accessibility

 There is a five-bus drop-off bay located at the WIN Entertainment Centre, which is located next to the stadium behind the northern grandstand.
-The nearest train station is the Wollongong station, which is approximately 1.4 kilometres (20 minutes walk) from the stadium.
-As the stadium is located at the eastern end of the Wollongong Central Business District, there is a well suited public transport infrastructure.
+The nearest train station is the Wollongong station, which is approximately 1.4 kilometres (20 minute walk) from the stadium.
+As the stadium is located at the eastern end of the Wollongong Central Business District, there is a well-suited public transport infrastructure.
 Street parking is available, though parking complexes (such as the Wollongong City Council Carpark) are usually much more accessible.

 On game days when St George Illawarra play at WIN Stadium, a shuttle bus service runs between Wollongong station and the stadium.
 Also, surrounding streets (including sections of Harbour Street, Marine Drive and eastern Crown Street) are closed to traffic.

 Attendance records

 Rugby league test matches

 List of rugby league test and World Cup matches played at the Wollongong Showground.

 Rugby World Cup

 The stadium hosted two games of the 2003 Rugby World Cup which was held in Australia.